Task: Purchase a Soldering Station for Atari Electronics and Hardware Projects

 I took a year of electronics in high school and did a lot of soldering.
 In fact, I used to fix tube televisions people from the community would bring in.
 I also installed “The Chip” in my Atari 810 drive.
 I am surprised my father let me take it to school and crack it open.
 I don’t think I soldered again until the early 2000s when I made my own Atari SIO2PC.

 I am now wanting to do some Atari hardware projects so I decided to invest in a good soldering station.
 There seem to be two very popular solutions which most people in the community go with.
 The first is the Weller line.
 Weller is a German company that makes solid soldering stations.
 The second is the Hakko line.
-Hakko is a Chinese company that also makes very popular soldering stations.
+Hakko is a Japanese company that also makes very popular soldering stations.
 I decided to go with the Weller listed below and have been very happy with it.

 I purchased the Weller WE1010NA Digital Soldering Station from Amazon for around $100 (see photo below).
 Setup took just a few minutes and I was up and running in no time.
 It comes with the main unit and a nice stand to hold the iron when it isn’t being used.
 The unit feels very solid and nicely constructed.
 You can set the temperature and it comes with other features such as an automatic timer to power down the iron after a set amount of time.
 This is a nice feature in case you walk away or get distracted and forget about it.
 Mine was set to two minutes out of the box I wondered why it kept cooling down.